Texas A&M, LSU play 7 overtimes until Aggies win, 74-72

 The 74 points LSU allowed are the most ever given up by a ranked team, eclipsing the 73 No. 24 Fresno State gave up to Northern Illinois on Oct.
 6, 1990, and the first seven overtime game involving a ranked team.

-The 146 combined points are the most in an FBS game in NCAA history and the second-most in college football history behind the 161 points Abilene Christian and West Texas A&M scored in Abilene Christian's 93-68 win in 2008.
+The 146 combined points were also the second-most in college football history behind the 161 points Abilene Christian and West Texas A&M scored in Abilene Christian's 93-68 win in 2008.

 "I lost track of overtimes ... it is the craziest game ever," Fisher said looking a bit dazed.